MACool8/AssettoServer/GhostManagment.md

 3. **Proximity Mode Preparation:** If planning to run a ghost in proximity mode, choose a starting position near the player pits.
 However, ensure that the starting position is outside of pits to avoid unintended collisions if the "no-contact pits" option is not enabled on the track.

+4. **Ping/Packetloss to the Server:** The recordings are just recording your incoming messages.
+If the server doesn't get your message, it can not record it.
+Try to use servers which are close to you or even better let the server run on the pc you are playing.
+The implmentation has it's way of dealing with lost packages, but it can only do so much.

 ## Step 3: Stopping the Recording

 To stop the recording for the player and save a ghost and meta file, use the command: